Archipelago Sea: Geography and geology

 The Archipelago Sea covers a roughly triangular area with the cities of Mariehamn, Uusikaupunki, and Hanko at the corners.
 The archipelago can be divided into inner and outer archipelagos, with the outer archipelago consisting mainly of smaller, uninhabited islands.
 The total surface area is 8300 km2, of which 2000 km2 is land.

 The archipelago has a very large number of islands.
 The exact number depends on the definition of the term "island", as the size of the patches of dry land in the area varies from small rocks peeking out of the water to large islands with several villages or even small towns.
 The number of the larger islands of over 1 km2 within the Archipelago Sea (in provinces of Åland Isles and Southwest Finland) is 257, whilst the number of smaller isles of over 0.5 ha is about 17,700.
 If the number of smallest uninhabitable rocks and skerries is accounted, 50,000 is probably a good estimate.
 In comparison, the number of islands in the Canadian Arctic Archipelago is 36,563.
 Indonesia has 17,508 islands, according to the Indonesian Naval Hydro-Oceanographic Office.
-The Philippines has 7,107 islands.
+The Philippines has 7,641 islands.

 The islands began emerging from the sea shortly after the last ice age.
 Due to the post-glacial rebound the process is still going on, with new skerries and islands being slowly created and old ones enlarged or merged.
-The current rate of rebound is between 4 and 10 millimetres a year.
+The current rate of rebound is between 4 and 10 millimetres (¼" to ½") a year.
 Because the islands are made of mainly granite and gneiss, two very hard types of rock, erosion is significantly slower than rebound.
-However, due to its southern location, the effect of postglacial rebound is smaller than for example than in Kvarken (Finnish: Merenkurkku) further north.
+However, due to its southern location, the effect of postglacial rebound is smaller than – for example – in Kvarken (Finnish: Merenkurkku) further north.